Mars In Scorpio Is Here — & It'll Hard Launch Cuffing Season For You

 October 28th: Mars in Scorpio aspects Jupiter retrograde in Cancer, expanding our new pep to new heights.
 This is a time of extreme energy and drive.
 If we engage in arguments, we’ll be the victor and win the debate.
 Our minds are active and focused.

-October 29th: Mars in Scorpio connects with Saturn retrograde in Pisces, pushing us to assert dominance and to control matters.
-Through our hard efforts and uncompromising behavior, we will be able to progress in our missions.
-The caveat is that we’ll feel restrictive in displaying and letting our feelings be known.
+October 30th: Mars in Scorpio connects with Saturn retrograde in Pisces, pushing us to assert dominance and to control matters.
+Through our hard efforts and uncompromising behaviour, we will be able to progress in our missions.
+The caveat is that we’ll feel restricted in displaying and letting our feelings be known.

 November 3rd: Mars in Scorpio links up with Neptune retrograde in Pisces, bringing our anxieties to light.
 Take a moment to decompress and relax.
 We may be stuck in situations and relationships, which is why we should step away from matters to see how we feel.
 Tomorrow is another day, full of new opportunities and emotions, so don’t make any sudden moves.